poliorcetics/named-arguments-rfc/named-arguments-rfc.md

   else will).
 - *Default parameters* and *variadic parameters* are **out of scope**.
 They are orthogonal to named arguments and can be consdered with or without named arguments.
+- *Overloading* is also **out of scope**.
+The *named arguments* solution proposed should not affect method resolution.
+This can evolve if a consensus is reached about that but I am not qualified to make this decision alone.

 # Motivation